limbernie/limbernie.github.io/_posts/2018-02-09-evilscience-walkthrough.md

 ![sudo](/assets/images/posts/evilscience-walkthrough/evilscience-10.png)

-Interestingly, there was also a file with the `setuid` and `setgid` bit turned on.
+There's also a file with the `setuid` and `setgid` bit turned on.
 Noticed the file size on this guy?
 11MB for a Python file?
-Something funky is going on here!
+Something funky is going on here.

 ![xxxlogauditorxxx.py](/assets/images/posts/evilscience-walkthrough/evilscience-11.png)

-Finally, `www-data` had some pretty interesting permissions going on as well.
+`www-data` had some pretty interesting permissions going on as well.

 ![sudo](/assets/images/posts/evilscience-walkthrough/evilscience-12.png)